friedue/Notes/IntroToNGS_WCMGS.md

 For more details about experimental design considerations, see Section 1.4 of the [Introduction to RNA-seq](http://chagall.med.cornell.edu/RNASEQcourse/Intro2RNAseq.pdf), Altman N and Krzywinski M. (2014) [Nature Methods, 12(1):5–6, 2014](http://dx.doi.org/10.1038/nmeth.3224), and Blainey et al. (2014) [Nature Methods, 1(9) 879–880](https://www.nature.com/articles/nmeth.3091).

+For an enlightening read about how even seasoned genomics researchers can fall prey to inadvertend bias, [this paper](https://f1000research.com/articles/4-121/v1) including the comments and discussions is highly recommended.

 <a name="resources"></a>
 ## More resources